EddieH80/final-project/README.md

 #### Goal

 Create a shader in WebGL that takes in an SDF scene and stylizes the appearance of the geometry to make it look like a traditional Chinese ink painting.
-Specifically will create a horse SDF scene to mimic the inspiration paintings.
+Specifically will create a movable SDF horse model to mimic the inspiration of the project.

 #### Inspiration/reference: